Swami Keshwanand

 He was born at village Magloona in Sikar district of Rajasthan in year 1883 in a poor Dhaka gotra Jat Hindu family.
 His father’s name was Thakarsi and mother’s name Saran.
 His childhood name was Birama.
 Birama did not get the formal primary education, as there was no school in that desert region in those days of British Raj.

 Birama spent his childhood as a shepherd boy.
 At the age of five years Birama along with family left the village Magloona and moved to nearby city Ratangarh.
 In Ratangarh his father Thakarsi used to carry Seths (Businessman) of Ratangarh to Delhi on his camel.
-He lost his father at the age of 7 at Ratangarh in 1890.
+He lost his father due to snake bite at the age of 7 at Ratangarh in 1890.
 Birama and his mother moved from here to there in search of fodder for animals and landed at village Kelania in Sri Ganganagar district in 1897.

 Became orphan